-Our water system used Step 1 as the method to comply with the disinfectants/disinfectant byproducts treatment technique requirements for 11 months in 2005 and we used the Alternative Compliance Criteria 2, (ACC 2) for 1 month in 2005.
-Step 1 compliance is achieved by removing 35% of the total organic carbon in the raw water.
+Our water system used Step 1 as the method to comply with the disinfectants/disinfectant by-products treatment technique requirements for 12 months in 2007.

+Step 1- compliance is achieved by removing 35% of the total organic carbon in the raw water.
 ACC 2 is achieved by consistently removing total organic carbon to less than 2 mg/l in the treated water.